WordPress/openverse/documentation/projects/proposals/monitoring/20230606_implementation_plan_ecs_alarms.md

 <!-- Are there specific accessibility concerns relevant to this plan?
 Do you expect new UI elements that would need particular care to ensure they're implemented in an accessible way?
 Consider also low-spec device and slow internet accessibility, if relevant. -->

-Run books will be created for each monitor or group of related monitors to help maintainers know how to respond when they alarm.
+Run books will be created for each alarm or group of related alarm to help maintainers know how to respond when they alarm.

 ## Rollback